-So how exactly is music created?
-The process of making a finished, polished product can be broken down into four main areas:
+The process of making a finished, polished piece of music can be broken down into four main areas:

 The biggest focus here at Practical Music Production will be on the first three – Recording, Mixing, and Producing.

-At this stage you probably have many questions...
+At this stage you probably have a few questions…

 How do you record your vocals and instruments?
-What microphones should you use?
-Where do you position the microphones?
-Can you use more than one mic to record a track?
+What microphones should you use and how do you use them?
 Should you EQ the sound before you record?
 How about compressing it?

 What about mixing?
 Should you mix one sound at a time, or start with everything?
 EQ?
 Compression?
 Reverb?
 Special effects?

-You may know what I'm talking about here, or you may not.
-It really doesn't matter at this stage.
-Everything will be explained in concise and easy-to-follow steps that you can't fail to follow.
-You'll get excited at the immediate results you hear and the killer tracks you'll be producing.
+You may know what some of these words mean, or you may not.
+It really doesn’t matter at this stage.
+Everything will be explained in concise and easy-to-follow steps that you can’t fail to follow.
+You’ll get excited at the immediate results you hear and the killer tracks you’ll be producing.